ferdouszihad/react-route-v7.3.0/README.md

 - You will now see multiple navigation bars on your screen.
 - Remove the navigation bar from all your pages.
 - The navigation bar will remain static inside the App component, while the pages will render within the Outlet.

+## How Nested Routes and Outlet Work

+In React Router, nested routes allow you to render components within other components based on the URL path.
+This is useful for creating layouts where certain components (like a navigation bar) remain static while others change based on the route.

+### Nested Routes

+Nested routes are defined by placing `<Route>` components inside other `<Route>` components.
+This creates a parent-child relationship between the routes.
+The parent route renders a component that includes an `<Outlet>` component, which acts as a placeholder for the child routes.

+### Outlet Component

+The `<Outlet>` component is provided by React Router and is used to render the child routes.
+When a nested route matches the current URL, the corresponding component is rendered inside the `<Outlet>`.